alex-trapp/scAge/README.md

 ## Speed, Memory and Parallelization

-The three functions described below, `construct_reference`, `process_coverage` and `run_scAge` are fully functional running on a single core, but experience linear speedup when multiprocessing is applied.
+The three functions described below, `construct_reference`, `process_coverage` and `run_scAge` are fully functional running on a single core (the default is `n_cores` = 1).
+However, they all experience linear speedup when multiprocessing is applied.
 Depending on your hardware specifications, it is recommended to increase the number of cores (`n_cores`) to improve the speed and efficiency of the pipeline.
+In my testing, I used `n_cores` = 30.

 `process_coverage` and `run_scAge` can consume a lot of RAM depending on how many cells are being processed simulatenously, so it is recommended to observe processes and memory allocation (i.e. via `htop`) when running the algorithms for the first time with new parameters/cells.